-3. You won’t be able to relax on your trip without it.
+3. Sometimes the best reason to buy travel insurance is if you won’t be able to relax on your trip without it.

 If worrying about something going wrong will overshadow your entire trip and keep you from enjoying yourself, spring for the coverage to ease your mind.
-In other words, if you’re going to spend much of your trip wishing you’d purchased travel insurance, go ahead and buy trip protection.
+In other words, if you’re going to spend much of your trip wishing you’d purchased travel insurance, go ahead and buy it.

 3 Times It Makes Sense to Skip Travel Insurance

 Buying travel insurance isn’t always necessary.
-Here are three times you don’t need to.
+Here are three times you don’t need it.

-2. You can’t get the coverage you need.
+2. You may not find the type of coverage you want or need.

 Where to Buy Travel Insurance

-Many tour and cruise companies, travel agents and travel booking websites offer travel insurance to their customers.
+Many tour and cruise companies, travel agents and travel booking websites offer trip protection to their customers.

 A few tips if you decide to buy travel insurance:

-- Buying insurance from the sources of your travel means you’re asking the companies to reimburse you if things go wrong, which leaves it up to them to decide if things went wrong.
+- Buying insurance from travel companies means you’re asking the companies to reimburse you if things go wrong, which leaves it up to their discretion.
 It’s not in the financial interests of the airlines, cruise lines and tour operators to give you your money back, but it is in their interest to get you to hand over more money.
 Skip this one.